- WHAT PICTURES ARE ACCEPTABLE?

 size of the resulting file.
 This holds true for sepia-toned prints or

 those that have turned brownish with age.
-Save them as grayscale files.
+Scan and save them as grayscale files.

 - Scans of pictures from yearbooks, magazines or newspapers pictures require a